Reed-CompBio/spras/docker-wrappers/AllPairs/README.md

 - Samples of an input network and source/target file are located under test/AllPairs/input.

 ## Versions:
-- v1: Initial version.
+- (docker hub) v1: Initial version.
 Copies source file from SPRAS repository.
-- v2: Add bash, which is not available in Alpine Linux.
+- v1: Add bash, which is not available in Alpine Linux.